kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 ### Travis

 [Travis](https://travis-ci.org/) is the service that has become synonymous with hosted CI.
-It is also the service that started [this annoying trend](https://zeroturnaround.com/rebellabs/9-features-you-need-to-demand-from-a-hosted-continuous-integration-service/) or requiring yml files for a build.
+It is also the service that started [this annoying trend](https://zeroturnaround.com/rebellabs/9-features-you-need-to-demand-from-a-hosted-continuous-integration-service/) of requiring yml files for a build.

 Travis supports Github but not Bitbucket.
 Adding a new repository is very easy and painless.